dnavault/react-hook-examples/README.md

 ## Welcome!
 This is:

-- a teaching aid showcasing different examples of using React hooks (including Redux hooks)
+- a teaching aid showcasing different examples of React hooks (including Redux hooks)
 - a React app that pulls JSON from a google spreadsheet to populate said examples
 - is itself an example / template for students